China's Geography : its Mountains, Basins, Rivers and Plains

 North China Plain

-The vast bulk of the Chinese population lives on the vast North China Plain stretching from the north at Beijing to the south at Hangzhou, Zhejiang and from west at Yichang, Hubei to the Eastern sea.
+The majority of the Chinese population lives on the vast North China Plain stretching from the north at Beijing to the south at Hangzhou, Zhejiang and from west at Yichang, Hubei to the Eastern sea.
 The Yangzi and Yellow rivers compete to provide the rich alluvial soil needed to support the high agricultural output.
 Prone to catastrophic flooding and dramatic changes of river course, life on the plain has at times been very perilous.
 The Three Gorges Dam and the canalization of the Yellow River have much reduced the risk in recent years.
-Much rice is grown generally in the southern half of the plain.
+Considerable quantities of rice are grown generally in the southern half of the plain.

 Xinjiang, Turpan, desert, flaming mountains